Samantha-Preisig/legacy-programs/ada-poly-arithmetic/README.md

 `next : list;` -- pointer to next node\

 With a populated linked list of polynomials, we can now perform addition, subtraction, and multiplication on 2 polynomials.
 We can also evaluate a polynomial with a given value\
-These math functions are found in the `polymath` package
+These math functions are found in the `polymath` package\
+The `polylink` package contains all subprograms dealing with the linked list; printing, appending, retrieving size, and retrieving a specific polynomial\
+`poly.adb` is a wrapper program which interacts with both `polylink` and `polymath` packages to create a CLI program to build a linked list and perform math on chosen nodes in the list

 ## Assumptions/Limitations
 - Coefficients and exponents of a given polynomial are integers